-E-commerce businesses have excellent access to a global audience of customers.
-However, for an e-commerce website to be relevant to a global market, the content, products, and checkout forms must be available in the consumer's native language.
+Ecommerce businesses have excellent access to a global audience of customers.
+However, for an eCommerce website to be relevant to a global market, the content, products, and checkout forms must be available in the consumer's native language.

 In Next.js, the built-in internationalization routing allows you to statically serve different languages on your site at build time with lightning speed.

-More visitors to your website equals more purchases.
+More visits to your website means more purchases.
 Next.js caters to the on-page UX factors that affect SEO and make your site easier to crawl for search engines.

 The Next.js team collaborated closely with Google and the Web Performance Group to bring analytics to life.

 The Next.js support for application analytics gives your eCommerce business an advantage.
 It allows you to immediately discover where improvements are needed so that customers continue to enjoy the best shopping experience possible.
 Next.js Analytics takes this data and creates a Real Experience Score, which shows your app's performance and ease of use.

 Next.js uses server-side rendering to pre-render the static elements on a page then.
 This pre-rendering of web pages leads to improved SEO and performance.

 With all the great benefits listed above, it is no surprise that Next.js is used in building the world's biggest e-commerce brands.
 These are websites with a large number of users, high traffic, and data generated in real-time.
 Here are some of the companies that have built their platforms with Next.js: